CelestialCry/IntroHaskell/README.md

 ## The Haskell Language

 Haskell is all of the above.
 This means that there exist no variables, no loops, no states, no non-determinism or no way of logging in Haskell.
 Every function is pure, which means that the output is determined only by it's input values.
 Haskell is lazy, so nothing gets evaluated before it's needed.
-This makes that cases appear where the program should crash,but it hasn't detected the crash yet, and carries on with its computations.
+This makes that cases appear where the program should crash, but it hasn't detected the crash yet, and carries on with its computations.
 Haskell is staticly typed, so every type after every computation has already been decided.
-Since Haskell is strongly typed and pure, we can mathematically prove that most of our programs will work with the lambda calculus.
+Since Haskell is strongly typed and pure, we can mathematically prove that most of our programs will work with the structure provided by lambda calculus.

+Why did I call this section "Can we escape the Von-Neumann style?"?
+After someone was inspired to base programming after lambda calculus, many new functional programming languages which escaped the "Von-Neumann style" arose.
+Haskell is a language which tries to standardise this "new" way of programming.